kkemple/scienceandmathematics.com/src/content/posts/binding-energy-critical-radii-and-information-maintenance-tax.md

 | 1.30 | $7.8 \times 10^{-4}$ | 0.63 | 2.70 | 2.35 | 12.4 | 29.1 | 18.3 | Critical |
 | 1.35 | $8.0 \times 10^{-4}$ | 0.97 | 2.53 | 2.15 | 229 | 492 | 477 | Collapse |

 The numbers reveal the mechanism.
-Geometric compression $R_S/R$ increases by factor 2.2 from $M = 0.60$ to $1.35 M_{\odot}$—mild gravitational strengthening.
-Meanwhile, organizational complexity $\eta \times M$ explodes by factor **2200** over the same range.
-This 1000-fold disparity proves information bankruptcy, not gravitational compression, drives instability.
+Geometric compression $R_S/R$ increases by a factor of 2.2 from $M = 0.60$ to $1.35 M_{\odot}$—mild gravitational strengthening.
+Meanwhile, organizational complexity $\eta \times M$ explodes by a factor of **2200** over the same range.
+This 1000-fold disparity proves information bankruptcy drives instability.

 The dimensional factor $\phi^{2^{d-2}}$ drops modestly from 2.61 to 2.15 as $d$ flows from 2.97 to 2.53—barely 20% variation.
 The bankruptcy factor $(1-\eta)^{-\rho^*}$ with universal exponent $\rho^* = 3.29$ generates the explosion: from 1.24 at stable masses to 229 near collapse, an 185-fold increase.
 At $\eta = 0.27$ (normal white dwarf), the factor equals 2.90.
 At $\eta = 0.97$ (imminent collapse), it reaches 229.
 This power-law divergence encodes the fundamental impossibility of maintaining organizational coherence as systems approach maximum dissipation.